HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/sitebuilder/export_sitebuilder_temp/sitebuilder_temp_dist_man.md

 Exporting a site template or section template to a file downloads the file to the default location for your downloads.

-!!! note
-    Do not import a Site Builder template that uses embedded page templates that are stored in the Portal Site library.
+**Note:** Do not import a Site Builder template that uses embedded page templates that are stored in the Portal Site library.
 Conflicts between duplicate page templates cause the imported Site Builder template to break on the destination server.

 1. Open Site Builder.